I not only knew she was talking to me, but I could now understand her as well.Jerry Morse, on his first reaction after trying Eargo

 Jerry first became aware of hearing problems about 4 years ago.
 He notices it most often while watching TV where he misunderstands dialogue, especially from women’s voices.
 He also is aware of a lack of speech clarity because of his hearing loss.
 When people are talking to him, Jerry says he sometimes knows people are saying something, but he can’t understand what they’re saying.
 He was becoming tired of asking people to repeat themselves and saying, “What did you say?”.
 And the situation would be worse if he was in a noisy setting or in a group of people.

 As Jerry tells it, the turning point came when he saw an Eargo ad on TV and thought he could see himself using that type of hearing aid – invisible, rechargeable, and easy to use and maintain.
 Seeing that commercial was a big turning point for him.
-In addition, the Eargo commercial mentioned that he would probably be covered 100% with his Federal Employee Health Benefits.
+In addition, the Eargo commercial mentioned that he may qualify for coverage with his Federal Employee Health Benefits.
 Was it too good to be true?
 Jerry picked up the phone to call Eargo and find out.

 When Jerry connected with Eargo, he mentioned, “The entire team was enthusiastic, happy to answer any question, and was knowledgeable about everything.
 I was concerned that Eargo was just an amplifier and not a hearing aid, but that concern was resolved with a thorough explanation by one of your audiologists.”
 Reassured that Eargo is indeed a hearing aid made it an easy decision for him to order.
 Eargo filed his FEHB paperwork and Jerry didn’t owe anything out of pocket for his Eargo Neo HiFis.